 People who have completed this program have been extremely positive about their experience and the improvements they have made.

-- Duration: Three sessions per week for 8 weeks, depending on individual needs
+- Duration: 2 sessions per week for 8 weeks, depending on individual needs

-- Class size: 10 to 12 individuals per class
+- Class size: 6 to 8individuals per class

 - Insurance coverage: This program is covered by most third-party payers, including Medicare.